This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a peptic ulcer treated?

-- Surgery may be needed if other treatment does not heal your ulcer.
+- Surgery may be needed if other treatments do not heal your ulcer.
 Surgery on the nerves in your stomach may be done to help your stomach make less acid.
 Another type of surgery removes part of your stomach.
 Surgery may also be done to close an ulcer that has caused a perforation (tear) through your stomach or intestines.

 - You have a fever.